 where $m = max_{x,y \in D} \ s(x,y)$ is the maximum pairwise distance in $D$.
 Note that we have now reparameterised the density estimator $pdf(x;s,\lambda)$ to include the distance function s, in order to facilitate calculations below.

 With reference to the uniform distribution which has density $\frac{n}{V_m}$, where $V_m$ is the volume of the ball having radius $m$:

-That is, the process rescales sparse regions to be more dense by using $r(x;\lambda)<1$, and dense regions to be more sparse by using $r(x;\lambda)>1$; such that the entire dataset is approximately uniformly distributed in the scaled $\lambda$-neighbourhood.
-More spefically, after rescaling distances with s', the density of points in the neighbourhood of size ${\lambda_x'}={\lambda}\times r(x;\lambda)$ around $x$ is the same as the density of points across the whole dataset:
+That is, the process rescales sparse regions to be denser by using $r(x;\lambda)<1$, and dense regions to be sparser by using $r(x;\lambda)>1$; such that the entire dataset is approximately uniformly distributed in the scaled $\lambda$-neighbourhood.
+More specifically, after rescaling distances with s', the density of points in the neighbourhood of size ${\lambda_x'}={\lambda}\times r(x;\lambda)$ around $x$ is the same as the density of points across the whole dataset:

 Note that the above derivation is possible because (i) the scaling is isotropic about $x$ (hence the shape of the unit ball doesn't change only its size) and (ii) the uniform-kernel density estimator is local (i.e., its value depends only on points within the $\lambda_x'$ neighbourhood).